WHOI Sea Grant Commits $1.7 Million to Advancing Research in Coastal and Marine Science

 Read the latest issue of our newsletter Coastal Impacts

 "A Tale of Two Capes" Exhibit Celebrates Connections Between Cape Cod and Cape Verde

-Woods Hole Sea Grant: Putting science to work for Massachusetts's coastal communities.
+Putting science to work for Massachusetts coastal communities

 A part of the NOAA-funded National Sea Grant Program, Woods Hole Sea Grant supports coastal communities through research, extension and education.

-Sea Grant's mission is to enhance the practical use and conservation of coastal and marine resources by developing and sharing science-based knowledge to create a sustainable economy and environment for the diverse communities of Massachusetts.
+Our mission is to enhance the practical use and conservation of coastal and marine resources by developing and sharing science-based knowledge to create a sustainable economy and environment for the diverse communities of Massachusetts.

 "What makes Sea Grant unique is that it facilitates the transfer of scientific results so that people can use it.
 And it provides a great opportunity to support fundamental science."

 - Jeff Donnelly, Senior Scientist, Woods Hole Oceanographic Institution

 "I always bring back something to use in the classroom--lessons, videos, ideas, or actual physical artifacts.
 These workshops have strengthened my teaching and bring excitement to the subject matter."

 - Middle school teacher, a participant in the WHSG Topics in Oceanography workshops